XamlFlair/XamlFlair/README.md

 Using the `TransformOn` property, you can target which type of `RenderTransform` to apply to your animation.
 Available options are `Render` and `Layout`.
 When nothing is specified, the default vale is `Render`.
 Here's an example of the two:

 ![TransformOn animation](doc/gifs/TransformOn.gif)

+> **Note**: Very important to note that WPF's `LayoutTransform` does not support any `TranslateTransform`, therefore translate animations will never work.
+You can read more about it in the Remarks section [here](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.layouttransform?redirectedfrom=MSDN&view=net-5.0#remarks).

 ### Perspective Rotations (*UWP Only*)